aralroca/aralroca.com/posts/do-all-roads-lead-to-rome.md

 Current tools as Webpack, TS, Babel or ESlint, among others, **run their own parser** to generate an [**Abstract Syntax Tree**](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (AST).
 After this, they manipulate and process their own AST.

-When all those tasks become an only tool (Rome), we'll be able to reuse the AST for each task, parsing the files **only once**.
-Also, some processes will be simplified, for example; watching files, dependency verification or integration with your editor.
+When all these tasks become the only tool (Rome), we'll be able to reuse the AST for each task, parsing the files **only once**.
+Also, some processes will be simplified, for example: watching files, dependency verification or integration with your editor.

 <figure align="center">
  <img src="/images/blog-images/ast-toolchain.png" alt="Reusing the AST" class="center transparent" />